Posted on

 Does Muscle Turn Into Fat When You Stop Working Out?

-adipose by fitness elitists such as myself.
+Well, the same goes for muscle and fat, or adipose as it’s called by fitness elitists such as myself.

 SUBSCRIBE